Akoivul/FightLink/README.md

 ### Current status
 - The user can create an account and log in.
 - The user can add, edit and delete listings.
-- The user can view other listings added to the app.
+- The user can view listings added by other users.
 - The user can search for listings.
+- The user can view other users' profiles
+- The user can assign classifications to a listing (platform, region)
+- The user can sign up to play via another user's listing

 ## Installing the app